LordBrom/HighlightDuplicates/readme.md

 ### Ignore Case
 `Default: false`

-If this setting is true, upper and lower case letters will be concidered the same.
+If this setting is true, upper and lower case letters will be considered the same.
 This setting also affects which lines are selected when using the 'Select Duplicates' command.

 For example, if `"ignore_case" : true` the following 2 lines will be counted as duplicates.
 ``` html